-Late last year I read David Sax’s new book, The Revenge of Analog.
+A few years ago, I read David Sax’s book, The Revenge of Analog.
 The premise?
 After years of being pushed aside by digital solutions, analog applications have been making a surprising comeback.
 That resonated with my own experience.

 Most of my audience knows me as a techie.
 But I was in the book business for decades, and I love paper.
 It’s the best reading app around.

 I’m also convinced it’s the best way to ensure you stay productive and reach your goals.
-That’s why I’m so excited about my brand new Full Focus Planner™.
+That’s why I’m so excited about my Full Focus Planner™.

-When I first announced it last week, there was a lot of excitement—and some curiosity.
+When I first announced it, there was a lot of excitement—and some curiosity.
 Some asked, Why would you release a paper planner?
 Isn’t that a step backwards?
 Not at all.

 There are three basic reasons I was convinced the first version of The Full Focus Planner™ had to be analog.